sebapastore/import-users-poc-laravel/README.md

    composer install
    ```

-2. Copy the example environment file.
-This will set a default `API_TOKEN=123456` that can be updated:
+2. Copy the example environment file. **This will set a default `API_TOKEN=123456` that will be used as a fixed token for the API auth**.
+You can update the value if you want but you will have to take that into account when using the tests examples:
    ```bash
    cp .env.example .env
    ```